-Susan Hudson is the Director of Collections & Exhibitions Management.
+Susan Hudson is the Director of Collections & Exhibitions.
 She oversees Registration, Design & Installation, Photo Services and the Mary R. Schiff Library.
 Ms. Hudson has worked at the museum since 2008 as the former Exhibition Coordinator.
 She now manages and directs all interdepartmental aspects related to exhibition organization and serves as the principal internal and external contact for all exhibition-related administrative matters.
 Before coming to the museum, Ms. Hudson was the Assistant Registrar for Exhibitions at the Cleveland Museum of Art, and later, the Manager of Collections and Registration at the Taft Museum of Art.
 She holds an M.A. in art history from Kent State University.

-Kirby S. Neumann is the Director of Development at the Cincinnati Art Museum.
+Kirby S. Neumann is the Director of Philanthropy at the Cincinnati Art Museum.
 In this role he oversees and provides strategic leadership to all fundraising programs which include museum membership, annual fund, individual giving, the Founders Society, corporate sponsorship, grant seeking, foundation relations, and planned giving.
 Mr. Neumann has been a professional fundraiser since 2005 and has earned the designation of Certified Fundraising Executive (CFRE).
 He grew up in Cincinnati where he earned a Bachelor of Arts degree from the University of Cincinnati.
 Kirby is active with several community organizations and currently serves on the board of GRAD Cincinnati.
 Mr. Neumann resides in Northern Kentucky with his wife Jennifer and son Bryce.